ostdotcom/website-docupony/platform/sdk/docs/wallet_sdk_setup/android.md

        "SESSION_BUFFER_TIME": 3600,
        "PRICE_POINT_TOKEN_SYMBOL": "OST",
        "PRICE_POINT_CURRENCY_SYMBOL": "USD",
-       "USE_SEED_PASSWORD": true
+       "USE_SEED_PASSWORD": false
  }
 ```
+Block_Generation_Time: The time in seconds it takes to mine a block on auxiliary chain.
+PIN_MAX_RETRY_COUNT: Maximum retry count to get the wallet Pin from user.
+REQUEST_TIMEOUT_DURATION: Request timeout in seconds for https calls made by ostWalletSdk.
+SESSION_BUFFER_TIME: Buffer expiration time for session keys in seconds.
+PRICE_POINT_TOKEN_SYMBOL: This is the symbol of base currency.
+So its value will be OST.
+PRICE_POINT_CURRENCY_SYMBOL: It is the symbol of quote currency used in price conversion.
+USE_SEED_PASSWORD: Uses mnemonics and password to generate seed.

+**NOTE: These configurations are MANDATORY for successful operation.
+Failing to set them will significantly impact usage.**

 <br>

 ## 4. Initialize the wallet SDK
 SDK initialization should happen before calling any other `workflow`.
 To initialize the SDK, we need to call `initialize` method of wallet SDK.

 **Recommended location to call init() is in Application sub-class.**